midtown-ai/glossary/glossary/s.md

 # Sensitivity

+ ~ capacity at detecting a rare disease based on a threshold (?)

  ~ a term more commonly used in fields like medicine or epidemiology.
 It describes a test's ability to correctly identify patients with a disease (true positives).

  ~ High sensitivity = test is effective at detecting positive cases without missing many